 I’m alright with you saying that a student who gets an A grade has done well, better than a student who gets a D...obviously that’s true.
 But that kind of broad statement is all we can honestly say.
 If we try and get more specific, analysing how students have gone up or down, we're extracting more information than is really there.

 On the government GCSE-results website you can find the following quotation: “It is always difficult to compare in a meaningful way grade boundaries between old and new qualifications”.
 That’s a very fair thing to say.
 Well done government!

 It’s just a shame they undermine their own message on the very same web-page with the phrase “Overall results are stable comparing outcomes last summer with outcomes this summer” (I’ve paraphrased it because the original sentence is three times as long and adds nothing).

-The thing is, in the UK, exam criteria change every six years roughly.
+In the UK, exam criteria change about every six years.
 Each school picks a different exam board and as Ofqual’s own report found, there was a different style of exam even three years apart.
-How can we possibly hope to extract any meaningful data looking thirty years apart?
+How can we possibly hope to extract meaningful data looking thirty years apart?

 The Chemistry A level exam at the end of 2014 was fairly reasonable, but the one at the end of 2015 literally made the news because it was so difficult (I saw dozens of students coming out of the exam hall in tears that day).
 Two exams in the same topic one year apart can be wildly different.